HomeNewsAsk Our Expert: Liposuction Vs Liposculpture

-Want to understand how Liposuction and Liposculpture compares to each other?
+Want to understand how Liposuction and Liposculpture compare to each other?
 Read on for all of the necessary information from an ICCM expert.

-When comparing liposuction vs liposculpture, ICCM are the experts in the field with an impressive amount of experience and a successful portfolio.
+When comparing liposuction vs liposculpture, ICCM is the expert in the field with an impressive amount of experience and a successful portfolio.
 This procedure can positively affect your life, and if researching this topic, you have likely come across two common terms, liposculpture and liposuction, but what is the variance between them?

 While the two words are sometimes used interchangeably, they are, in fact, somewhat different.
 To clear up this confusion and distinguish which may be the better option for you, the experts at ICCM have detailed the variances below.

 Use this as preliminary information to gather a rough idea of which procedure may be better suited to you.
 If you would like to move forward with the next step and find the definitive answer, book a consultation with our team today.

 What is the difference between liposculpture and liposuction?

 Liposculpture is usually classed as the more modern procedure as it has been slightly improved to offer less downtime when compared with liposuction.
 The technique involves the removal of excess fat from various areas around the body with a small cannula.

 As this instrument is roughly 1mm in diameter, there is minimal to no scarring after healing.
 Due to minimal sedation being required, patients are also able to return to their usual routine quicker and easier.

 In comparison, liposuction goes all the way back to the 70s and has been refined and improved over the years and is now more popular than ever before.
 Similar to liposculpture, a larger incision is made, requiring the use of general anaesthesia.